venicemarizene/venicemarizene/README.md

 <h1> Hi there! 👋🏻 </h1>
 <p> I am Venice Marizene Linga, passionate about coding and competent in database management.
-I excel in solving problems and using various tools to program or design a project.
+I excel in solving problems and using various tools to design a project.
   My journey in technology commenced with the BS Computer Science program. </p>

 <h2> Education </h2>